Virginia governor hangs on amid outcry over racist photo

-(Reuters) - Embattled Virginia Governor Ralph Northam on Tuesday resisted calls to step down over a racist photo on his 1984 medical school yearbook page, with the state’s Democratic Latino organisation joining the chorus seeking his resignation.
+RICHMOND, Va.
+(Reuters) - Embattled Virginia Governor Ralph Northam on Tuesday resisted calls to step down over a racist photo on his 1984 medical school yearbook page, with the state’s main Democratic Latino organization joining the chorus urging his resignation.

-The first-term Democrat has been under fire since a conservative media website released the photo on Friday, which showed one person in blackface standing beside a masked person in the white robes of the white supremacist group the Ku Klux Klan.
+The first-term Democrat came under fire on Friday when a conservative media website released the photo, showing one person in blackface standing beside a masked person in the white robes of the white supremacist group the Ku Klux Klan.

-Northam, who has avoided the public since Saturday, faced calls to step down from many top Democrats in Virginia - seen as a key swing state for the 2020 presidential election - as well as from at least five Democratic presidential candidates.
+Northam, who has avoided the public since Saturday, has faced nearly universal calls to step down from within his own party in Virginia - seen as a key swing state for the 2020 presidential election - as well as from at least five Democratic presidential candidates.

 Monique Alcala, the president of the Virginia Democratic Latino Caucus, became the latest to urge Northam to quit.
-In a telephone interview she said she believed his record showed he was not racist but that Northam should reign because he had lost the moral authority to lead.
+In a telephone interview she said she believed Northam’s political record showed he was not racist but that he should resign because he had lost the moral authority to lead.

-“On matters of equity and justice you really have to have trust with the community and this has really violated that trust,” she said.
+“On matters of equity and justice you really have to have trust with the community, and this has really violated that trust,” she said.

-Northam, 59, who is white, initially apologised on Friday and said he was one of the two people in the photo.
-He changed his story a day later, saying he did not appear in the picture but had dressed in blackface at another point that year to portray pop star Michael Jackson in a dance competition.
+Northam, 59, who is white, initially apologized on Friday and said he was one of the two people in the photo.
+He changed his story a day later, saying he did not appear in the picture but had dressed in blackface at a dance competition that year to portray pop star Michael Jackson.

 The origins of blackface date to 19th-century “minstrel” shows in which white performers covered their faces in black grease paint to caricature slaves.

 Northam, who took office a year ago, has vowed to finish his four-year term.
+Without public fanfare on Tuesday, he quietly signed legislation to provide $750 million in cash incentives to Amazon.com Inc in return for the online giant’s promise to create 38,000 new jobs in Virginia.

-Northam has been huddling with advisers and cabinet officers while his political heir apparent, Lieutenant Governor Justin Fairfax, 39, confronted a potential scandal of his own.
+Northam has otherwise huddled with advisers and cabinet officers while his political heir apparent, Lieutenant Governor Justin Fairfax, 39, confronted a potential scandal of his own.

 Fairfax on Monday denied a sexual assault allegation that was reported against him on the same website that first disclosed the Northam yearbook photo.